Rachel Carson Center

 for Environment and Society

-In September 2019 Johnny and Kelly will travel to Munich for a four-month fellowship at the Rachel Carson Center for Environment and Society (at the Ludwig Maximillian University), where they will work on their book project Out Land and accompanying pedagogical materials.
+Johnny and Kelly spent September through December 2019 in Munich as Fellows of the Rachel Carson Center for Environment and Society (at the Ludwig Maximillian University), where they will work on their book project Out Land and accompanying pedagogical materials.

 The RCC's Core Research Theme for this period, “Sufficiency, Post-Capitalism, and the Good Life,” asks scholars and artists to consider how to craft a better ecological future.
 Insofar as capitalism ensures environmental collapse (and has wrought ecological and cultural havoc on northern communities), the rest of the world has much to learn from Inuit in regard to living a sufficient, sustainable life in which humans balance their own existence with that of the natural world.
 (Specifically with regard to climate change, readers must be made aware of the deeply painful irony that those people least responsible for global warming are the first to feel its effects.)